-Chinese Premier Li Keqiang is scheduled to visit Australia this week.
+Chinese Premier Li Keqiang hopes for "a united, stable and prosperous European Union."
 (Photo : Getty Images)

 American companies would be the first to suffer when a China-U.S. trade war takes place between the two countries, said Chinese Premier Li Keqiang at a press conference in the closing of the 5th session of the 12th National People’s Congress (NPC).